With most business decisions there are risks, and the same applies to selling a business.

 Selling a business can be argued as a special case because, in theory, there should be payback on any expenditure.
 Because if specialist help increases the asking price then an owner gets their money back, and hopefully a lot more besides.

 Or alternatively, this expenditure can be considered like an insurance policy.
 Protecting against downside risks, particularly if there’s an asset sale where there could be future unforeseen liabilities against the previous owner, which only surface after the sale has been completed.

 So it’s important for an owner to be honest with themselves about their capabilities, knowledge and experience.
 It's really helpful to make the business sale a team game by involving key, trusted members of staff, as well as specific external advice.

 Talking of detail, how about those all-important numbers?
 Previous performance inevitably impacts on asking price.
-Whether calculated using a specialist valuation tool, various "rules of thumb”, or from benchmark comparisons with similar advertised businesses.
-An Accountant can help with the valuation process, analysing business financial performance, and with presentation of the key facts, including clear graphical summaries to inform prospective buyers.
+Whether calculated using a specialist valuation tool, various "rules of thumb", or from benchmark comparisons with similar advertised businesses.
+An accountant can help with the valuation process, analyzing business financial performance, and with presentation of the key facts, including clear graphical summaries to inform prospective buyers.

 Tax liabilities arising from a business sale are best considered in advance as they are sure to impact negotiations for both parties.
-An Accountant well versed in tax law is a major asset starting, but not ending with, the type of sale, whether Asset or Stock.
+An accountant well versed in tax law is a major asset starting, but not ending with, the type of sale, whether asset or shares/stock.
 This can get really complex and so it’s not advisable for a business owner to tackle this as a novice.

 To summarize, assembling a team with the right skills can pay important dividends when selling a business.
 External support that brings legal and accountancy skills to the table is normally very valuable.
 It’s prudent to budget for this cost in advance after specifying and agreeing specific roles and tasks.